Stop Commercial Development in Heron Bay

 North Springs Improvement District ("NSID") (our water utility organization) acquired the Heron Bay Golf Course from ClubLink in October 2021.
-NSID is planning to sell 69 acres of the golf course to Michal Aviv and David Lahmy, of Upper Buena Vista Management (UBVM) for the purpose of building a sprawling, commercial development!
-In business for seven years, UBVM previously built a very small retail space on a city block in Miami.
+NSID is planning to sell 65 acres of the golf course to a developer for the purpose of building a sprawling, commercial project!

 In addition to filling up the roadside on Nob Hill, the new Heron Bay Shopping Center will engulf many homes within Heron Bay.
 Parkland will be the new shopping, restaurant, and bar destination city of South Florida.
 This is not good for Parkland or Coral Springs.
 Goodbye quiet, peaceful, residential lifestyle.
 Hello, loud noise at all hours of the night (every night), traffic and more people coming to our community.